Shailu4u/ng-masonry-grid/README.md

    ...
    // More masonry options available in (http://masonry.desandro.com/options.html) }

+// Unloaded images can throw off Masonry layouts and cause item elements to overlap. imagesLoaded plugin resolves this issue.

+useImagesLoaded = "true"; // default: false, use true incase if of any images to be loaded in grid items
 ```
 More masonry options available in [Masonry options by David DeSandro](http://masonry.desandro.com/options.html)